AbheetHacker4278/Secrets/README.md

-# Secret Project
+# Secret Project ✅

-# To Run the Project:
+# To Run the Project:✅
   1. clone the project properly.
   2. open cloned folder.
   3. right click and open powershell terminal of cloned folder.